aks237/Foundations-of-Robotics/README.md

 Implemented PD and MPC controllers for following reference path, tuning controller parameters for optimal performance.

 Final Project:
 arm - Autonomously detect and sort items on conveyer belt.
-Implemented particle filter for object detection and classification, RRT planner for path planning, and PD controller to follow trajectory car - Autonomously fetch medicine and call doctor in a hospital environment.
+Implemented particle filter for object detection and classification, RRT planner for path planning, and PD controller to follow trajectory. car - Autonomously fetch medicine and call doctor in a hospital environment.
 Implemented particle filter for AGV localization in hospital environment, A* planner for path planning, and MPC controller to follow trajectory.